iiekezie/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 # Project Name: # 0x04.
 Python - More Data Structures: Set, Dictionary

-![Python logo]
+## Project Overview
 This project is part of the ALX Higher Level Programming curriculum.
 It covers the topics of sets, dictionaries, and more data structures in Python.

-## Project Overview
 This project consists of Python scripts that cover various topics related to more advanced data structures in Python.
 The tasks include working with lists, dictionaries, sets, and more.
 Each script addresses a specific task and provides a solution in Python.

 ## Table of Contents
 1. [Project Overview](#project-overview)